DanielAron/KQuickStarter-/quickstart.md

           });
 ```

-The rest of the code it's similar to these
+The rest of the code it is similar to these examples